KatherineMichel/portfolio/README.md

 ## A Little Bit About Me

+* Extroverted introvert
+* Aspiring to world class execution
 * High skilled
 * Conceptual thinker
 * Creative
 * Precise
+* A wordsmith
+* Interested in continual improvement, not perfection
-* Introvert and extrovert
+* Kind and empathetic
-* Wordsmith
-* Continual improver
-* Grit specialist
+* Strong willed
-* Aspiring to world class performance

 Personal interests
-* Music lover
+* Music
-* Traveler
-* Moment appreciator
+* Travel
-* Excellence aficionado
+* Simple pleasures
+* Enjoying the moment
+* Art in the everyday

 <hr>